-You can also contact directly your administrative referent to ask for more information about the subjects you are interested in.

-You can also download detailed pdf documents available on our website.
+You can also contact your administrative referent directly to ask for more information about the subjects you are interested in.
+Alternatively, detailed documents showcasing the curriculum are available on our website.

-At your arrival, you will be able to make some adjustments, with the agreement of your home university referent and your pedagogical coordinator in Tours. (see chapter "Finalize my university registration" page 34)
+Upon arrival, you will be able to make some adjustments, with the agreement of your home university referent and your pedagogical coordinator in Tours. (see chapter "Finalize my university registration" page 34)